bitovi/hatchify/docs/koa/hatchedKoa.model.md

 ## findOne

-`hatchedKoa.model[SCHEMA].findAll(options: FindOptions) => Model | null` searches for a single instance.
+`hatchedKoa.model[schemaName].findAll(options: FindOptions) => Model | null` searches for a single instance.
 Returns the first instance found, or null if none can be found.

 ```ts
 const deserializedTodo = await hatchedKoa.model.Todo.findOne({